-CRT category Planned improvement Tentative submission CRT 3.B Update on the distribution of manure management systems based on the detailed farm survey that was carried out during 2022-2023.
-2025 CRT 3.B / 3.D Implementation of the revised Nitrogen flow model along with new manure management data.
-2025 CRT 4 Estimation and/or improvement of estimation of emissions and removals for Cropland, Grasslands, Wetlands and Settlements 2025-2027 CRT 4.A, 4.B Preparations to implement a newer Yasso soil model for mineral soils on forest land and cropland.
+CRT category Planned improvement Tentative submission CRT 4 Estimation and/or improvement of estimation of emissions and removals for Cropland, Grasslands, Wetlands and Settlements.
+2025-2027 CRT 4.A, 4.B Preparations to implement a newer Yasso soil model for mineral soils on forest land and cropland.
 CRT 5.B Updating the time series of the sludge amounts to composting plants according to the new approach to get more accurate activity data.
 2025